The Meadows, Edinburgh: History

 Though animals were grazed there and notable Edinburgh citizens are known to have walked there, there was no full right of public access until the middle of the 19th century when new paths were gradually added, criss-crossing the park.
 An exception to city council rules against building on the land was allowed for the temporary large glass pavilion of the 1886 International Exhibition of Industry, Science and Art.
 The whale's jawbones forming an arch over the Meadows path called Jawbone Walk originally formed the display stand of the Zetland and Fair Isle Knitters Association.
 Having been severely affected by weathering, the Arch was removed in 2014 for restoration.
 In early 2022 it was announced that the jawbones were too badly damaged to be put back.
 There was a proposal to create a bronze replica, with the originals displayed indoors.

 In the 1870s the Meadows became an important venue in the early development of football in Edinburgh.
-Amongst the numerous fledgling teams using the Meadows were Heart of Midlothian F.C. and Hibernian F.C., later to become the city's pre-eminent sides, and the first derby match between them was played there on 25 December 1875.
+Amongst the numerous fledgling teams using the Meadows were Heart of Midlothian (Hearts) and Hibernian, later to become the city's pre-eminent sides, and the first derby match between them was played there on 25 December 1875.
 Although a modern plaque has been placed near Whalebone Arch to commemorate the event, the main pitch was on the eastern fringe of the park, running from east to west, parallel with the Boroughloch Brewery.

 During the Second World War, more than 500 allotments were distributed in the Meadows as part of the Victory garden programme to grow food.
 They lasted until the 1960s.

 In the late 1960s, plans to complete a "flyover" over the Meadows for a trunk road were defeated.